shoeper/seafile-docs/deploy_pro/using_ldap_pro.md

 PASSWORD = secret
 ```

-Note: All ldap servers share LOGIN_ATTR, USE_PAGED_RESULT, FOLLOW_REFERRALS attributes in [LDAP] section; For ldap user/group sync, all ldap servers share all ldap sync related attributes in [LDAP_SYNC] section.
+Before 6.3.8, all ldap servers share LOGIN_ATTR, USE_PAGED_RESULT, FOLLOW_REFERRALS attributes in [LDAP] section; For ldap user/group sync, all ldap servers share all ldap sync related attributes in [LDAP_SYNC] section.

+Since seafile 6.3.8 pro, we support more independent config sections for each ldap server.
+The LOGIN_ATTR, USE_PAGED_RESULT, FOLLOW_REFERRALS options can be set independently in each [LDAP_MULTI_x] section.
+Furthermore, independent [LDAP_SYNC_MULTI_x] sections can be set for each LDAP server.
+That is, each LDAP server can use different LDAP sync options.

+There are still some shared config options that can only be set in [LDAP_SYNC] section, which is used for all LDAP servers.

+* SYNC_INTERVAL
+* DEACTIVE_USER_IF_NOTFOUND
+* ACTIVATE_USER_WHEN_IMPORT
+* IMPORT_NEW_USER
+* DEL_GROUP_IF_NOT_FOUND

+These options are used to control synchronization behaviors, so they're shared for all LDAP servers.

+NOTE: It is recommended to have a [LDAP_SYNC_MULTI_x] section for each [LDAP_SYNC_x] section.
+Otherwise the LDAP sync process will use the options in [LDAP_SYNC] section as default.